smokingcrater/RepData_PeerAssessment1/PA1_template.md

 ```

+Checksum:

-Checksum: The total number of rows in the updated dataset (17568) is equal to the number of fully populated rows (17568) in the updated dataset.
+* Number of rows in the updated dataset: (17568)
+* Number of fully populated rows  in the updated dataset: (17568)

 * __Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?__